Geography Trips for Schools to Morocco

 After checking out of the hotel, the group made their way to the enchanting Majorelle Gardens, filled with exotic plants, beautiful fountains and scenic views.
 Afterwards, they explore the souks one last time in Marrakech before finishing their trip with a camel ride!
 It’s then time to board their flight back to the UK.

 To maximise your time in Morocco, your group will stay at a number of accommodation centres as you travel around this inspiring country.
 Here are just a few of the options:

 Hotel Akabar, Marrakech

-Hotel Akabar is located in Hivernage, one of the most beautiful districts of Marrakech minutes from the famous Djemaa El Fna.
+Located in one of the most beautiful districts of Marrakech, Hivernage, the hotel is just minutes from the famous Jemaa El Fna Square.

 “Great location and perfect for what we needed”